rancher-sandbox/rancher-desktop/bats/README.md

 ### On Windows:

 Clone the Git repository of Rancher Desktop, whether directly inside a WSl distro or on the host Win32.
-If the repository will be cloned on Win32, prior to cloning it, it's important to setup the Git configuration by running the following commands:
+If the repository will be cloned on Win32, prior to cloning it, it's important to set up the Git configuration by running the following commands:

   ```powershell
   git config --global core.eol lf